Wegerich/Smart-Global-play/README.md

  - Detects downstrokes of keys instead of upstrokes for faster responses and press-and-hold functionality
- - Allows permanent setting of keyboard ID between restarts -No need to manually set the location of keypressed.txt in the AHK script
+ - Allows permanent setting of keyboard ID between restarts
+ - No need to manually set the location of keypressed.txt in the AHK script

  Notable changes
  - The smart play key detects whether sound is playing and prompts the user to restart play from the last media player.